facebookarchive/flint/README.md

 Compiling `Flint++` from source
 -------------------------------

-Use `make` with the included makefile to build on a Posix based system using G++ > v4.7.
-To run the simple output test case run `make test` after compilation.
-This will run `Flint++` on the test directory and compare it's output to the text stored in `tests/expected.txt`.
+From the flint subdirectory, use `make` with the included makefile to build on a Posix based system using G++ > v4.7.
+To run the simple output test case run `make tests` after compilation.
+This will run `Flint++` on the test directory and compare its output to the text stored in `tests/expected.txt`.

 Why Lint?
 ---------